Basketball HORSE Rules

 A popular way to decide who goes first is by seeing who can hit a jump shot first, with the successful player getting to go first.
 Another method is by flipping a coin.
 The player who gets to shoot first picks out their first shot and attempts it.

-If a player makes a shot then the person after them must make the same exact shot.
+If a player makes a shot, the person after them must make the same exact shot.
 If they miss they receive a letter, H for the first miss, O for the second, R for the third, and so on until the word HORSE is spelled.

-In a three-person HORSE game, if there are two consecutive shots made, then player 3 must make the same shot or receive a letter.
+In a three-person HORSE game, if there are two consecutive shots made, then player 3 must make that same shot or get a letter.

 In HORSE there are specific strategies used to gain an advantage over the opponent.

 The number one strategy is to find your opponent's weakness.
 For example, if they aren't a good long range shooter, take more long range shots.
 If they struggle with a certain trick shot like one handed, keep doing those.

 The order of who goes first in HORSE is a critical advantage.
 If you have the chance to go first, you can dictate what happens in the game until you miss your first shot.

 Variations of HORSE

 The game does not always have to be played using the HORSE acronym.
 Players looking for a shorter game will often play to P.I.G. while players that desire a longer game can make up their own acronym with more than five letters.
 Another set of differences within the game are the rules themselves.

 As mentioned, the game of HORSE has many variations.
 It can be fun to make your own rules.
 Below are some examples of additional rules that can be added.